 - All work toward the master's degree must be completed within six consecutive years.
 The six years begins with the semester and year of admission to the program.

 Read the full policy here.

 In addition to University Requirements:

 Students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

-The Counseling-Student Affairs MEd is for students seeking graduate preparation in counseling within the higher education realm of student affairs.
+The Counseling-Student Affairs MEd is for students seeking graduate preparation in student affairs with an emphasis in counseling theory and processes.
 Our approach is built on the philosophy that counseling is a foundation for student affairs work.
 Students develop strong counseling skills, including the understanding and application of student learning and development theory.
 Coupled with a foundation in the historical, philosophical, ethical, cultural, and research foundations of higher education, and knowledge of organization and administration of student affairs, our students have the well-rounded knowledge and skills to be successful in a broad range of Student Affairs areas (residence life, multicultural affairs, student life, recreation services international education, athletics and academic advising).

 Student Learning Outcomes

 Foundational Studies: study in the historical, philosophical, ethical, cultural, and research foundations of higher education that informs student affairs practice.

 - Reference historical and current documents that state the philosophical foundations of the profession and to communicate the relevance of these documents to current student affairs practice.